 Georgia Department of Agriculture was established in 1874.
-They are the oldest state department of agriculture in the U.S. and it is not a branch of USDA.
+We are the oldest state department of agriculture in the U.S. We are not a branch of USDA.

 The department’s mission is to provide excellence in services and regulatory functions, to protect and promote agriculture and consumer interests, and to ensure an abundance of safe food and fiber for Georgia, America, and the world by using state-of-the-art technology and a professional workforce.

 The department has 659 employees under the leadership of Commissioner of Agriculture Gary W. Black.
 Units within the department are: Administration, Animal Industry, Food Safety, Fuel & Measures, Laboratories, Plant Industry, and Marketing.